tryoxiss/bonfire-web-client/README.md

 ![Code Style: Beautiful](repo-style/badges/code-style.png) ![Build: 0.1.0](repo-style/badges/version.png) ![Stability: Great](repo-style/badges/stability.png) ![Code Health: Good](repo-style/badges/code-health.png) ![Security: Terrible](repo-style/badges/security.png) ![Contibuters: 2](repo-style/badges/contributers.png) ![Documentation: Poor](repo-style/badges/documentation.png)

 Versioning is `major:minor:patch::build_status`.
 Breaking changes may occur, but should be avoided as much as possible.

+This repository contains the server implementation, complete with a web client.
+It should be fully functional on its own if you follow our set up guide in our docs!

+We will likely also create alternate repositories for offical iOS, Android, Windows, MacOS and Linux clients in the future.

 ## Why not XMPP?